kkteru/grail/README.md

 To get ensenbling among different KGE models, from the `ensembling` folder run the following command.
 `source get_kge_predictions.sh WN18RR TransE ComplEx`

+If you make use of this code or the GraIL algorithm in your work, please cite the following paper:

+	@article{Teru2020InductiveRP,
+	  title={Inductive Relation Prediction by Subgraph Reasoning.},
+	  author={Komal K. Teru and Etienne Denis and William L. Hamilton}, journal={arXiv: Learning},
+	  year={2020}
+	}